hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/network/detaching-a-provider-module-from-a-client-module.md

   // Set a flag indicating that the provider module is detaching
   // from the client module so that no more calls are made to
-  // the client module&#39;s NPI callback functions.
+  // the client module's NPI callback functions.
   ...

   // Check if there are no in-progress NPI callback function calls